Predicting Lexical Complexity in English Texts: The Complex 2.0 Dataset: Predicting Categorical Complexity

-In the CWI--2016 and CWI--2018 datasets, we used Weka's \texttt{PrincipalComponents} attribute (feature) selection method to evaluate the 378 numerical features described previously in Tables \ref{table:wordFeaturesAJ} and \ref{table:wordFeaturesKT}.
-Table \ref{table:featureSelection} displays the ten top ranked features for the four datasets.
+In the CWI--2016 and CWI--2018 datasets, we applied Weka's attribute (feature) ranking method with the unsupervised \texttt{Principal} \texttt{Components} Attribute Transformer evaluator to the 378 numerical features described previously in Tables \ref{table:wordFeaturesAJ} and \ref{table:wordFeaturesKT} (Section \ref{sec:analysis_of_features}).
+Table \ref{table:featureSelection} displays the ten top-ranked groups of features for the four datasets.
 The main observations to be drawn from the feature selection study is the usefulness of information related to word familiarity, concreteness, and imageability in all datasets and information from the vector representations of words derived using GloVe \cite{pennington2014glove}.
+These features occur in the systems that participated in the CWI Shared Tasks as shown in Tables \ref{tab:approaches} and \ref{tab:approaches2018}.
+This corroborates our findings in line with previous work.

+Interestingly, whereas the results presented previously using a correlation analysis did not find psycholinguistic features (Groups E,F,G,K) to be correlative with complexity, the principal component analysis indicates that these features are in fact likely to be useful for prediction in these datasets.

 These results demonstrate that by using our new data from CompLex 2.0, the features that we expect to correlate well with complexity judgments are more likely to be effective features for classification than when annotations are done in a binary setting as in the CWI--2016 and CWI--2018 datasets.